A resource- and computationally-efficient protocol for multipartite entanglement distribution in Bell-pair networks: Results

+An additional degree of freedom comes from the choice of the GHZ state size used as a building block.
+Rather than generating a single GHZ state whose size matches the full degree of the node, one may instead distribute multiple smaller GHZ states and combine them locally.
+For instance, in the example above, two three-qubit GHZ states could be generated and then merged at the central node.
+This introduces a trade-off between transmission success probability and the number of local operations required.
+As a result, the relative performance of Bell pairs versus GHZ states depends on how this trade-off is optimized, and a fair comparison therefore requires a more detailed, quantitative analysis, which we leave for future work.

+When GHZ states are used as the building blocks, two-qubit gates are required only to merge smaller GHZ states.
+Consequently, the total number of two-qubit gates needed is equal to the number of Bell-pair sources minus one, which is also equal to the size of the minimum dominating set, as shown in Theorem~\ref{thm:bell_pair_dominating_set}.
+By comparison, when Bell pairs are used as building blocks, the number of required two-qubit gates is $n-2$, where $n$ is the number of qubits in the final GHZ state, as proven in Theorem~\ref{thm:gates_complete_case}.
+In all cases $n-2$ is higher than the size of the dominating set.

-\section{Performance on random networks}
+\subsection{Performance on random networks}

 To evaluate our protocol, i.e., calculate the gate and Bell pairs costs, we implemented our algorithms and performed Monte Carlo simulations on various types of random networks~\cite{Bollobas2001_book,newman2001randomgraphs}.
 We made use of the Python package NetworkX~\cite{networkx}, and for finding Steiner trees, we applied Mehlhorn's approximate algorithm~\cite{mehlhorn1988steiner}.
+Details on the random network models are provided in Methods.